erickbautista74/Portfolio/README.md

 ---
 [See code](https://github.com/erickbautista74/UCM-Twitter/blob/main/axb12940UCMTwitter.ipynb).<br>
 This is a project I did for Sentiment Analysis on X (Twitter).<br>
-The data was get from X through their API.
+Data was get from X through their API.
 (Sentiment analysis with data from twitter:)

 ### WorkFlow
 - Preparation: textblob, tweepy, pycountry, wordcloud, langdetect